Sign In Register

 Healthcare Facilities188

-Redfield has an average annual temperature of 66°F (19°C).
+Redfield enjoys a temperate climate with an average annual temperature of 66°F (19°C).
 Winters average 47°F in January while summers reach 83°F in July.
-Annual precipitation is 49.9 inches.
-The area enjoys 301 sunny days per year.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 49.9 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 487 feet.

 Temperature